soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 }
 ```

-Notice the check of the **gameState** to ensure that the code will not be called more than once, when the player has died.
-The bunnies physics are effectively disabled by stopping `rotation`, resetting `angularVelocity` and removing the flapping sprite frame animation with the use of `removeAllActions()` method.
-The button is then activated and presented to the player  with a simple `MSButtonNodeStateActive` state change.
+Notice that at the beginning, we check the `gameState` to ensure that the code will not be called more than once when the player has died.
+The bunny's physics are effectively disabled by stopping `rotation`, resetting `angularVelocity` and removing the flapping sprite frame animation with the use of `removeAllActions()` method.
+The button is then shown and presented to the player with a simple `MSButtonNodeStateActive` state change.

-Run the game...
+Run the game!
 When the player dies the button should appear and you can restart play.
+You'll notice that we've introduced a bug at this point: when the player hits the goal node, the game ends!
+We'll fix that in the next page.

 #Shutting down the world

-It's not perfect yet as the bunny will still respond ever so slightly to touch and the world will continue to scroll by.
+It's not perfect yet... once it's game over, the bunny will still respond ever so slightly to touch and the world continues to scroll by.

-To disable scrolling and touch, you can once again make use of the *gameState* property.
+To disable scrolling and touch, we can once again make use of the *gameState* property.

 > [action]
 > Add the following to the very top of the `update(...)` method: